MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/04-ERC20 balance/how-to-get-erc-20-token-balance-history.md

  }
 ```

-Congratulations 🥳 You just got all ERC20 Token Balance History owned by an address with just a few lines of code using the Moralis Wallet API!
+Congratulations 🥳 You just got the entire ERC-20 token balance history owned by an address with just a few lines of code using the Moralis Wallet API!

 ## Conclusion